 Temporary child support may be warranted if a divorce is especially contentious, is taking longer than expected, or is more complex and more expensive than expected.
 The court also has the power to order restitution for attorneys’ fees or litigation expenses as part of a temporary child support order.

 Parents may also petition for child support modifications if they feel they are either paying too much or receiving too little monetary support.
 Under O.C.G.A. §19-6-15, a parent may petition for a modification in the following situations:

 For example, if a parent paying child support suffers an involuntary loss of income or is laid off, they may petition for a reduction in their support payments.
 In the same vein, a parent receiving child support may petition for increased payments if the other parent has received a promotion or a new job that has substantially increased their income.

 Usually, a parent may only petition for child support after two years have passed since the date of the last child support order.
 However, this requirement may not apply in situations where a parent has violated their visitation arrangement or taken more visitation time than they are allowed.
 Parents who need further information on modifications should call a child support attorney in Buckhead for a consultation.

 Child support can be a complex issue with varying outcomes depending on the specifics of each parent’s circumstances.
 Factors such as income, assets, and parenting time can all contribute to the amount of child support a court is willing to grant.

-If you qualify for child support, a Buckhead child support lawyer could file the necessary paperwork on your behalf and represent you in hearings to advocate for you and your children.
-Be sure you obtain the child support you deserve—set up a consultation with our team today.
+If you qualify for financial assistance from your child’s other parent, a Buckhead child support lawyer can file the necessary paperwork on your behalf and represent you in hearings to advocate for you and your children.
+Obtain the child support you deserve by setting up a consultation with our team today.